 Decision: Who decides and how?

-Customer Pain Points
+Customer Pain Point Analysis

 This section identifies the current problems and challenges that customers are facing.

-Customer Feedback
+Customer Feedback Analysis

 Value Proposition Clarity

-Objection Handling Preparedness
+Objection Handling Preparedness Analysis

 This section evaluates the sales rep's ability to manage and respond to objections raised by the customer.

-Next Step Set
+Next Step Set Analysis

-Decision Maker Involved?
+Decision Maker Involved Analysis

 Create your own sections: